saikesavvyas/CliniX/README.md

 4.  **Setup the Flutter Dashboard:**
     *   Navigate to the Flutter project directory.
     *   Run `flutter pub get` to install dependencies.
-    *   Update the `lib/config/constants.dart` file with your MQTT broker connection details.
     *   Run `flutter run` to build and deploy to your device/emulator.

 ## Usage